The primary objective of this project is to support the development and growth of the early childhood education and care workforce.

 Thank you to everyone who submitted an expression of interest to join our volunteer subject matter expert (SME) pool.
 We have now formed a team to provide critical input into our qualification review.
 These volunteers will be vital to the success of this review and directly impact the future of the early childhood education and care sector.

-The Summary of Changes document outlines how the current qualifications and units of competency have informed the proposed qualifications and units of competency.
 Many of the proposed units of competency were written using the new Application of Skills and Knowledge (ASK) template.
 Unlike the traditional Unit of Competency (UoC) template, which focuses on prescriptive, step-by-step processes, the ASK template focuses on outcome-based standards.

 Summary of Proposed Changes